MrBrax/LiveStreamDVR/README.md

 - Basic tools for downloading any VOD, chat, or clip.
 - Can be set to automatically download the whole stream chat to a JSON file, to be used in my [twitch-vod-chat](https://github.com/MrBrax/twitch-vod-chat) webapp or automatically burned in with [TwitchDownloader](https://github.com/lay295/TwitchDownloader).
 - Basic webhook support for external scripting.
-- Notifications over the browser, telegram, and discord.
+- Notifications over the browser, telegram, pushover, and discord.
 - Exporting of videos to external file, SFTP, and YouTube.
+    - Can be enabled for all finished captures
+    - Can be run for an entire channel at once

 *One high-profile streamer VOD of 10 hours at 1080p60 is about 30-50GB.*